Protection and Peace of Mind

 Personal lines auto policies will only cover a minimum commercial use exposure, such as the artisan contractor who uses his vehicle only to go to and from job sites and usually no more than two sites a day.
 There is no coverage for the contractor’s equipment in the toolbox.
 Personal lines do not cover any type of delivery of products either.
 The best way to cover your auto, if you deliver anything, is under a commercial auto policy also known as a Business Auto Policy (BAP).
 Under a Business Owners policy, hired and non-owned automobile, coverage can be added to the policy.
 This would cover you if your office assistant uses her/his own vehicle to go to the bank, post office or other errands.
 However, if you or your employees pick up or deliver merchandise, then you need a commercial auto policy to provide the proper protection for both you and your employee.

 Of course, none of us want to have an accident, but they happen.
 Personal lines insurance is for personal use, commuting, and limited business use (there is an extra charge for business use).
-The best way to insure your business vehicle is a Business Auto Policy.
+The best way for your business vehicle to be insured is by purchasing a Business Auto Policy.
 Don’t risk it!
 Buy the right insurance policy for you.